NickBenevento/DATS_6103_Project/README.md

 ### Conlcusion:
+   Looking back at our SMART questions, we aimed to determine if the key risk factors listed by the CDC were good predictors for heart disease and also explore if there are other, less prevalent factors that were also useful predictors.
+Given that our dataset only included information on smoking and not blood pressure levels or high cholesterol, we knew that we would not be able to answer this entirely.
+What we can look at however, are factors related to high blood pressure and high cholesterol that we do have data on in terms of their predictive power for risk of heart disease.
+	  While smoking did not turn out to be as important as we first hypothesized, it was still statistically significant in our models.
+Factors such as if a respondent has had a stroke, if they are male, and if they had previous health problems like kidney disease or difficulty walking turned out to be the most important features in our models.
+Overall, this makes sense; less healthy individuals or those that have pre-existing health and heart conditions are more likely to be at risk for heart disease.
 	  While both the logistic regression and the SVM models performed similarly, we concluded that the logistic regression model was likely more useful in real world applications.
 It gives a predicted probability of a respondent having heart disease, which allows for more flexibility when determining if a patient should get a check up with their physician.